Glassboy/Powershell/readme.md

-This is my little repository of useful Powershell scripts and batch files.  they are very old
+This is my little repository of useful Powershell scripts and batch files.
+They are very old and unused.